shmeleva/Django-Game-Store/README.md

 ### 6. Layout Sketch

-A very simple clickable prototype can be found in https://marvelapp.com/405c5bh
+A very simple clickable prototype can be found at https://marvelapp.com/405c5bh

 ![alt text](Screenshot1.jpg)